 The southern Central American country of Nicaragua is a diverse nation, rich in culture and natural resources, like coffee.
 Nicaraguan coffee stands proud beside its fellow coffee-growing nations.
+Having been fortunate enough to visit some coffee farms in Nicaragua, I may be slightly biased in my love of the nation’s coffee.

 Whilst coffee farming came quite late to Nicaragua’s shores, the country boasts an ideal climate and topography for growing quality coffee.